No Internet Connection? 10 Fixes to Test (and Get Back Online)

 If you've determined that you have no internet connection due to malfunctioning equipment, you could move to troubleshoot internet issues with your equipment.

 Even if your Wi-Fi light is on, your computer might have an issue connecting to the Wi-Fi network.
-A simple way to determine if the issue is with your Wi-Fi connection uses an Ethernet cable.
+A simple way to determine if the issue is with your Wi-Fi connection is to use an Ethernet cable.

-Simply connect one end of the cable to your computer and the other to one of your router’s Ethernet ports.
+Connect one end of the cable to your computer and the other to your router’s Ethernet ports.
 If your computer doesn’t have an Ethernet port, you could use an Ethernet network adapter to link the cable to your device.

 Troubleshooting internet issues with your equipment